Skip to main content

 Not all online programs are available in all states.

-5. Arrange to have official transcripts sent from all previous academic institutions since high school.
-Applicants must have a minimum cumulative BSN grade point average (GPA) of 3.0 on a scale of 4.0 in an undergraduate nursing major.
-For a post-master's program track, applicants must have a 3.5 GPA from a nationally-accredited graduate nursing program.
+5. Submit for official transcripts to be sent from all previous academic institutions since high school.
+Applicants must have a cumulative BSN minimum grade point average (GPA) of 3.0 on a scale of 4.0 in the undergraduate nursing major.

 • Best Graduate School for 2023